rl-daniels/bookmarklets/README.md

 # bookmarklets
-A few tiny scripts to make things more to my liking Enjoy.
+A few tiny scripts to make things more to my liking.

+Enjoy.